margomius/moodle-wiki-custom-css/README.md

 ### Use Custom CSS only for one Wiki Activity

-Right-click page > inspect > search for cmid-X (X is a n id, for example 100) Replace all selectors in the CSS code.
+Right-click page > inspect > search for cmid-X (X is an id, for example "100") Replace all selectors in the CSS code.

 Instead of